Stonesfield: The Stonesfield Slate

 The Stonesfield Slate, often known simply as the Slate, is Stonesfield's monthly village magazine named after the famous slate found in the village.
 It is produced and delivered by volunteers.
 All residents of the village have the option of being delivered a copy every month for free although physical copies are also available at the village shop and library and a digital archive of all issues can be found on Stonesfield's official Parish Council website.
 The Bodleian Library, who believe the Slate to be one of the longest running local magazines, keeps copies of the publication for its archive.

 The Slate was founded in December 1976 by Gordon Rudlin who wanted a newsletter which gave details about village events as he kept hearing about things after they had taken place.
 There have been four publishers since 2020.
 Richard and Dale Morris took over from Gordon in January 1998 and held the publisher role for the next seven years, bringing the publication fully into the digital age.
 Jenny and Simon Haviland were presented with a framed Stonesfield slate on 29 February 2020 to celebrate the 500th issue of the publication and recognise their efforts as publishers of the magazine since 2004.
 In response to the Havilands stepping down, Diane and Paul Bates took over as publishers from January 2020.
 The front page of each issue formerly had the words "With or without offence to friends or foes We sketch your world exactly as it goes."
 Since the personal computer hadn't been invented yet, the Slate was originally typed on a mimeograph stencil on a manual typewriter.
 To get the project going, Rudlin asked the Village Hall committee and various village residents for sponsorship and to volunteer as editors, typists, printers and deliverers.
 For many years Rachel Sherlaw Johnson's illustrations were included in small otherwise empty spaces in each issue of the magazine.
 On 15 June 1990 the publication won a certificate of merit in the Oxfordshire Village Ventures Competition 1988–89.
 The Slate had a full page photographic cover for the first time to celebrate the start of the new millennium.
 It was by luck that it happened to snow the day of the deadline for that issue.
 January 2009 is the only other time a photographic cover has been used.

 Other

 There was previously a skittle alley at the top of Pond Hill on The Ridings, next to The White Horse pub.
 Its owner, John Lloyd, received opposition to his plans to turn it into a house next to the pub which he also owned.
 The skittle alley is no longer present.

-Stonesfield also has a Women's Institute with meetings being held monthly in Stonesfield Village Hall.
+Stonesfield also has a Women's Institute; meetings are held monthly in Stonesfield Village Hall.